NguyenHuynhPhuVinh/Floro/docs/architecture.md

 ### 1.1 Introduction

-This document outlines the complete fullstack architecture for **Floro**, including the Next.js frontend, Firebase backend, and the integration between them.
+This document outlines the complete fullstack architecture for **Floro**, including the Next.js frontend, Supabase backend, and the integration between them.
 It serves as the single source of truth for AI-driven development, ensuring consistency across the entire technology stack.
 This unified approach is designed to streamline development for modern fullstack applications where frontend and backend concerns are increasingly intertwined.

 ### 1.2 Starter Template or Existing Project